Blog

 How is UDI helpful?

-The identification of medical devices using the UDI system offers several advantages, which include:
+The identification of medical devices using the UDI system offers several advantages, which include:- Secure global supply and distribution chain to prevent counterfeiting of medical devices

 - Effective management of post-market safety-related activities, such as adverse event reporting, medical device recalls, etc.